testflows/TestFlows-WebSite/source/about.md

 # History

 {% html div class="text-center" %}
-The first line of TestFlows was committed on September 9, 2019 and since then it is being actively developed and improved.
+The first line of the framework was committed on September 9, 2019 and since then it is being actively developed and improved.
 {% endhtml %}
 ---